Dear Cycling Enthusiast:

 Welcome to the Cycling PEI web site.
 The volunteers and staff who comprise CPEI are skilled, enthusiastic and friendly.
 If you are looking for PEI cycling information, you will either find it here, or we'll help you to get it.
 Cycling PEI programs include beginner, intermediate and advanced road rides, mountain bike training, bicycle rodeos and safe riding courses, promotion of active transporation infrastructure, training of instructors, coaches and race officials, and high level competitive events.
 For people who are not so interested in competitive riding, prefering recreational riding, please ask about our Monday night road rides and Confederation Trail ride options.

-April 11, 2014 - The riding season for 2014 is just around the corner.
-My farm is still more than 80% covered with snow and ice, but the white layer is getting thinner each day.
-The Confederation Trail still has substantinal piles of snow, and the Brackley cycle path is not usebabe - yet.
-Too much snow and gravel.
-We know the end of winter is coming soon, and spring riding (i.e., greater emphasis on clothing) is coming.
-Over the winter months Cycling PEI's executive director and board of directors have been busy.
+July 2, 2014 - The riding season for 2014 isoff to a wonderful start.
+We have excellent attendance at our mountain bike training at Brookvale on Tuesday nights, our new Confederation Trail recreational rides have a lot of riders (last week the riders ranged from 6 - 81 years of age), road and mountain bike rides are at all-time highs for attendance, and our competitive events are seeing more people than usual.
 We have an exciting program for 2014.
-The big ticket items include Red Isle Relay, Don Harris Memorial Century Ride, Gran Fondo, Tour de Cabot, a revised citizen series of races for road and mountain bikers, and the Rigid Riders instructional evening each Tuesday at Brookvale from 6:30 - 8:00 between June and September.
+The Red Isle Relay was a complete success.
+The Don Harris Memorial Century Ride, Gran Fondo, and Tour de Cabot are yet to come, and we hope you are training for them.
+A revised citizen series of races for road and mountain bikers is underway.
 For 2014 we will have new mountain biking options at Brookvale, and look forward to seeing the new trails at the Brackley side of the National Park.
 These trails will be more in the line of beginning and intermediate than expert, and will be family-oriented, meaning designed for hybrid bikes, moms, dads and young children.
 Our hope is to conclude the 2014 season with mountain biking options in all three of PEI's counties, and a diviersity of trail choices.

 If you are resident of Charlottetown or Summerside, please visit www.fixmystreet.ca when you encounter bad riding surfaces.
 Does the bike lane need to be cleaned?
 Pot hole problems?
 These are fair game.